Tecno Pova Curve 5G

 • RAM is 8GB on Tecno Pova Curve 5G and 12GB on ZTE Nubia Neo 3 GT.

-• GPU is Mali G615 MC2 on Tecno Pova Curve 5G and Mali G57 MP4 on ZTE Nubia Neo 3 GT.
+• The GPU is Mali G615 MC2 on Tecno Pova Curve 5G and Mali G57 MP4 on ZTE Nubia Neo 3 GT.

-• CPU speed is 4 x 2.5 & 4 x 2 GHz on Tecno Pova Curve 5G and 1 x 2.7 & 3 x 2.3 & 4 x 2.1 GHz on ZTE Nubia Neo 3 GT.
+• CPU speed is 4 x 2.5 and 4 x 2 GHz on Tecno Pova Curve 5G and 1 x 2.7, 3 x 2.3, and 4 x 2.1 GHz on ZTE Nubia Neo 3 GT.

 • RAM speed is 6400 MHz on Tecno Pova Curve 5G and 2133 MHz on ZTE Nubia Neo 3 GT.